BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_matlab.md

 ***

-***Note: The user must have access to the MATLAB Clutester Remote Server and by connected via ethernet on campus.
+***Note: The user must have access to the MATLAB Cluster Remote Server and by connected via ethernet on campus.
 The following steps will NOT work through a WiFi connected device.
 ***